 Don't make your TV the focal point of your living room.
 There's lots you can do to conceal your TV, and we love this simple solution of fixing bookcases on wheels, sliding them apart to reveal a wall-mounted TV.

-11. Clever joinery
+11. Build in clever joinery

-For design that makes more of a statement, take a leaf out ofStudio Ben Allen's book, who designed this super cool living room storage for a Barbican flat, with a snazzy drop-down desk that can be folded away at the end of the working day.
+For a design that makes more of a statement, be inspired by this modern living room idea by Studio Ben Allen, who designed this super cool storage for a small living room, with a snazzy drop-down desk that can be folded away at the end of the working day.

-We've all dreamed of having these at one point, haven't we?
-A door disguised as a bookcase, leading into a room that's private, personal and hidden?
-Designed byElizabeth GeorgantasofGEORGANTAS Design + Development, this bookcase below swings open to reveal an adults-only snug, for enjoying a tipple and Netflix after the kids have gone to bed.
+Designed by Elizabeth Georgantas of GEORGANTAS Design + Development, this bookcase below swings open to reveal an adults-only snug, for enjoying a tipple and Netflix after the kids have gone to bed.
 We also love the glow-in-the-dark constellation wallpaper by Ralph Lauren on the ceiling above.

 13. Statement furniture

 For a show-stopping piece of furniture to make its mark, it shouldn’t be upstaged.
 As they say: if everything is important, then nothing is.
-Paint the walls plain white to allow the item to be the centre of attention and then anchor it with a striking rug to ramp up the wow factor.
+Paint the walls plain white to allow the item to be the center of attention and then anchor it with a striking rug to ramp up the wow factor.

 Eventually, everything comes back in style – now it’s the turn of the sunken living room.
-Perhaps it’s our obsession with all things mid-century orthe trend for broken-plan living that’s fuelling the revival.
-Whatever the reason, a sunken living room is a practical wayto zone a large space without erecting walls, as this design proves.
+Perhaps it’s our obsession with all things mid-century or the trend for broken-plan living that’s fuelling the revival.
+Whatever the reason, a sunken living room is a practical way to zone a large space without erecting walls, as this design proves.

 We've seen graphic painted walls, cool ceilings, painted floors and painted woodwork, but what about the doors?
 We love Charleston inspired patterns for doors, or for a historic property you could commission someone to decorate doors with something more delicate and intricate,

-17. Trick the eye
+17. Trick the eye with mirrors

 Enveloping each room in a different paint colour will create distinctly different zones, rooms and moods.